The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 Inside Out

 One of the best films of the decade was this movie that took place inside the mind of a little girl.
-It was one of the most creative in Pixar’s filmography as it tackled themes of growing up and the importance of expressing emotion.
+It was one of the most creative works of art in Pixar’s filmography and it also tackled themes of growing up and the importance of expressing emotions in smart ways.

 Better Call Saul